brauliocoronelwc-commits/seo-data-automation-challenge/README.md

 ## Overview

-This project automates the cleaning, merging, validation, and analysis of SEO data from multiple sources.
+This project combines Rank Tracker, Google Search Console, and Keyword Category Mapping data into a single SEO reporting workflow.

-The workflow combines Rank Tracker, Google Search Console, and Keyword Category Mapping data into a standardized dataset and generates automated reporting outputs for Product Theme performance and keywords requiring attention.
+The notebook cleans and validates the source data, merges the different datasets, analyzes performance by Product Theme, and creates automated reports for recurring analysis.

-The solution was built in Python using pandas and openpyxl and is designed to be reusable with future workbooks following the same input structure.
+The workflow was built in Python using pandas and openpyxl.

 ## Workflow